cupcakearmy/unbrew/README.md

 The missing brew cleanup utility.

-This is finally the easy way to **clean your forgotten packages and dependencies**.
+This is finally the easy way to **clean your forgotten packages, casks and dependencies**.

 ![Demo Video](https://github.com/cupcakearmy/unbrew/raw/master/.github/demo.gif)